terraform-aws-modules/terraform-aws-eks/docs/faq.md

 Often caused by a networking or endpoint configuration issue.

 At least one of the cluster public or private endpoints must be enabled to access the cluster to work.
 If you require a public endpoint, setting up both (public and private) and restricting the public endpoint via setting `cluster_endpoint_public_access_cidrs` is recommended.
-More about communication with an endpoint is available under https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html
+More about communication with an endpoint is available [here](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html).

 Nodes need to be able to contact the EKS cluster endpoint.
 By default, the module only creates a public endpoint.
 To access endpoint, the nodes need outgoing internet access: